Elektrobit/elos/src/components/scanner_legacy/index.rst

 Scanner-API
 -----------

-The ScannerManager loads and initializes a Scanner.
-After successful initialization the ScannerManager calls the scannerRun method in a dedicated thread.
-If the ScannerManager is asked to stop all or a particular Scanner, it will signal it to the corresponding Scanner and join the Scanner threads.
+The ScannerManagerLegacy loads and initializes a Scanner.
+After successful initialization the ScannerManagerLegacy calls the scannerRun method in a dedicated thread.
+If the ScannerManagerLegacy is asked to stop all or a particular Scanner, it will signal it to the corresponding Scanner and join the Scanner threads.